NightwindDev/Tweak-Tutorial/oldabi.md

 The "Legacy arm64e Support" package has been known to cause general system instability, also increasing the chance of spinlock panics, [explained here](https://github.com/opa334/Dopamine/issues/274#issuecomment-1821038203).

 ## How do I use the new ABI in my tweaks?
 There are several ways to use the new ABI in your tweaks.
 We'll go through them from most to least desirable.
+Do note that if you would like to support iOS 13 as well as iOS 15+, you will need to compile with the old ABI for "rootful" builds of your tweak and with the new ABI for "rootless" builds.
 ### Compiling via macOS
 The best way to make sure the tweak works completely with the new ABI is compiling on a macOS machine.
 The new ABI has not been open sourced yet as of the time of writing (24 November 2023), therefore it can only be used to compile tweaks on macOS.
 ### Compiling via [GitHub Actions](https://github.com/features/actions)